rajansagarwal/gardening/content/notes/general-interview-questions.md

----
-title: "General - Interview questions and how to answer them"
+#4: How To Get A Job In Marketing - Marketing School - Digital Marketing and Online Marketing Tips | Podcast on Spotifyl - Interview questions and how to answer them"
 date: Aug 11, 2021
 ---